DNdiamon/VASS/README.md

 ## Credits

 This project was heavily inspired by [HariTrigger/OllamaYTSumm](https://github.com/HariTrigger/OllamaYTSumm).
 The AI's system prompt and other elements were adapted from their work.

+## Contributions

+I would apritiate any contributions to helping me make this fun project.